 When the value of the securities in the fund goes up, the net asset value goes up.
 Conversely, when the value of the securities in the fund goes down, the NAV goes down:

-- If the value of securities in fund increases, then the NAV of the fund increases.
+If the value of securities in the fund increases, then the NAV of the fund increases.

-- If the value of the securities in fund decreases, then the NAV of the fund decreases.
+If the value of the securities in the fund decreases, then the NAV of the fund decreases.

 Net Asset Value in Decision-Making